Originally published December 2024 · Updated February 2026 with more travel tips.

 – Language: Dutch and Papiamentu (Spanish Creole).
 Many locals also speak English and Spanish, and some even know French even Italian!

-How to Get to Bonaire 🛫
+How to Get to Bonaire from the US: Direct Flights from NYC ?

-Thanks to JetBlue’s new nonstop flights, Bonaire is now closer than ever!
+Thanks to JetBlue’s nonstop flights, Bonaire is now closer than ever!
 You can leave NYC on Saturday morning and get to this Caribbean paradise in under 5 hours – we actually landed in just 4 hours and 7 minutes, even though the flight was scheduled to take 30 minutes longer!

 JetBlue offers affordable and convenient nonstop flights twice a week (Tuesdays and Saturdays) year-round, making Bonaire the perfect long weekend escape – especially during the winter.

 From comfortable seats and low fares, to complimentary snacks and drinks (pro tip: pack something heartier if you’re always hungry like me!), the experience was fantastic!
-Add in great onboard service and free, fast Wi-Fi and it’s hard not to imagine doing this every weekend – LOL! 😊
+Add in great onboard service and free, fast Wi-Fi and it’s hard not to imagine doing this every weekend – LOL!

 ✈️ What You Need to Know Before Your Trip to Bonaire: